Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ## Roles

-* Team Lead - Gaby
+* Team Lead - Gaby (I will be setting up the team, doing code reviews and sending issues on github)
 * Scrum Facilitator
 * Vibe Watcher
 * Product Owner